Slackadays/Hajime/README.md

 Like with all shell scripts, check the install.sh file first for any potentially malicious commands.

 ## Windows
 Download the latest version available in the Releases page or from Discord.
-If you'd like to compile Hajime yourself, the code will work with the Visual C++ compiler.
+If you'd like to compile Hajime yourself, the code will work with the msys2 package.

 # Why?